Ariel Atom: United States licensing

 Brammo Motorsports of Ashland, Oregon, signed a deal with Ariel, Ltd to manufacture the Ariel Atom in the US, starting in late 2005.
 In the US the Atom 2 was available with the supercharged GM Ecotec engine, which was introduced in 2004 on the Saturn ION Red Line and is also used in the Chevrolet Cobalt SS.
 There was a limited run of 10 US-built Atom 2 cars in 2006–2007, which were powered by imported Honda K20As.
 Brammo ceased production of the Atom in 2007 to focus on the manufacture of an electric motorcycle.

 In January 2008, it was officially announced that licensed manufacturing of the new Ariel Atom 3, for the US market, would be undertaken by specialty motorsports manufacturing company TMI AutoTech Inc at a purpose-built facility at Virginia International Raceway (VIR).
 Since 2008, all Atom 3 cars were powered by a Honda Civic Si drivetrain.
 In January 2016, TMI moved from its 20,000 ft/sq facility at VIR to a newly refurbished 60,000 ft/sq building in South Boston, VA.
 To separate Ariel manufacturing from its thriving sublet manufacturing services, TMI started all Ariel brand manufacturing and marketing efforts under the Ariel North America name.

 In 2011, VIR started the VIR Cup in which specialty designed track dedicated Ariel Atoms would compete in a series of races.
 This specially designed Atom was called the Spec:RaceAtom (SRA).
 The VIR Cup was managed and operated by the track club while TMI offered technical support for the race cars, the VIR Cup ended in late 2015.

 Generations and variants

 Ariel Atom

 The first Atom arrived just in time for the new millennium with 190bhp from a naturally aspirated 1.8-litre Rover K-series engine.

 Ariel Atom 2

-Launched in 2003, the Atom 2 that followed had as much as 300bhp courtesy of a new supercharged Chevrolet engine.
+Launched in 2003, the Atom 2 that followed had as much as 300bhp courtesy of a new supercharged 2-liter Honda Civic Type R (for the 220) and Type-S (for the 160) engine.

 Ariel Atom 3

-The Atom 3 appeared in 2007, utilizing the Honda Civic drivetrain.
+The Atom 3 appeared in 2007, utilizing new Honda Civic drivetrain and a smoother "KZ" Type-R motor.